-A five year financial forecast has risks and uncertainty not only due to economic uncertainties noted above but also due to state legislative changes that will occur in the spring of 2023 and 2025 due to deliberation of the next two (2) state biennium budgets for FY24-25 and FY26-27, both of which affect this five year forecast.
-We have estimated revenues and expenses based on the best data available to us and the laws in effect at this time.
+A five-year financial forecast has risks and uncertainty not only due to economic uncertainties noted above but also due to state legislative changes that will occur in the spring of 2023 and 2025 due to deliberation of the following two (2) state biennium budgets for FY24-25 and FY26-27, both of which affect this five-year forecast.
+We have estimated revenues and expenses based on the best data available and the laws in effect at this time.
 The items below give a short description of the current issues and how they may affect our forecast long term:

 - 1) In tax year 2018 Crawford County went through a reappraisal update.
 Residential/Agricultural values increased 7.9% Commercial/Industrial values increased 9.33%.
 These increases indicated the housing market in our District has recovered from the 2008 recession.
 The 2021 Crawford County reappraisal update resulted in an increase in Class I residential agricultural values of 13.8% and no significant increase in Class II commercial property for an overall tax value increase of 11.2%.
 There is a low risk that any decrease in values would have a major impact on our forecast as our operating levies would roll up due to HB920 in response to any decline in values. - 2) HB110, the current state budget, implements what has been referred to as the Fair School Funding Plan (FSFP) for FY22 and FY23.
-The actual release of the new Fair School Funding Plan formula calculations was delayed until January 2022.
-The FSFP has many significant changes to the way foundation revenues are calculated for school districts and how expenses are charged off.
+The full release of the new Fair School Funding Plan formula calculations was delayed until March 2022.
+The FSFP has many significant changes to how foundation revenues are calculated for school districts and how expenses are charged off.
 State foundation basic aid will be calculated on a base cost methodology with funding paid to the district where a student is enrolled to be educated.
-There will be no separate open enrollment revenue payments to school districts beginning in FY22.
-There will also be direct funding to the district where students are educated for expenses previously deducted from districts state foundation funding for open enrollment, community schools, STEM schools and scholarship recipients.
-The initial impact on the forecast will be noticed that the historic actual costs for FY19 through FY21 on the forecast will potentially reflect different trends on Lines 1.035, 1.04, 1.06 and 3.03 beginning in FY22.
-Longer term there may be adjustments to state aid for FY23 as the Ohio Department of Education resolves issues and possible unintended consequences as they create and implement the numerous changes to the complicated new formula.
-Our state aid projections have been based on the best information on the new HB110 formula available as of this forecast.
+Beginning in FY22, a district's open enrollment payments will no longer be paid separately as those payments are included with basic aid.
+A change in expenditures beginning in FY22 will also occur, in that there will no longer be deductions for students that attend elsewhere for open enrollment, community schools, STEM schools, and scholarship recipients, as these payments will be paid directly to those districts from the state.
+The initial impact of these changes on the forecast will be noticed in that the actual historical costs for FY20 through FY21 reflect different trends on Lines 1.035, 1.04, 1.06, and 3.03 beginning in FY22.
+In June 2022, the legislature passed HB583 to resolve issues and possible unintended consequences in the new funding formula.
+Some of these changes impacted FY22 and future years' funding.
+Our state aid projections have been based on the best information on the new HB110 formula as amended by HB583 that are available as of this forecast.